 Mendocino County is 3,878 square miles, and is located in Northern California spanning eighty-four (84) miles from north-to-south and forty-two (42) miles east-to-west.
-It is also the 15th largest by area of California's fifty-eight (58) counties.
+It is the 15th largest by area of California's counties.
 Mendocino County is situated north of Sonoma County, south of Humboldt and Trinity counties, west of Lake, Glen, and Tehama counties, and is bordered on the west by the Pacific Ocean.
 Mendocino County's terrain is mostly mountainous with elevations rising over 6,000 feet, with lakes, fertile valleys, expansive rivers, and thick forests containing redwood, pine, fir, and oak.

-The US Census Bureau provides the following data on population trends: Mendocino County had a population of 87, 841 in 2010, with an estimated current population of 88,018 in 2017.2 Mendocino County is the 38th largest county by population of California's fifty-eight (58) counties.
-Mendocino County is comprised of twenty-three (23) cities, towns, and census designated places: Albion, Anchor Bay, Boonville, Brooktrails, Calpella, Caspar, Cleone, Comptche, Covelo, Fort Bragg, Hopland, Laytonville, Leggett, Little River, Manchester, Mendocino, Philo, Point Arena, Potter Valley, Redwood Valley, Talmage, Ukiah, and Willits.
+The US Census Bureau provides the following data on population trends: Mendocino County had a population of 87,841 in 2010, with an estimated current population of 88,018 in 2017.
+Mendocino County is the 38th largest county by population of California's counties.
+Mendocino County is comprised of twenty-three (23) cities, towns, and census designated places: Albion; Anchor Bay; Boonville; Brooktrails; Calpella; Caspar; Cleone; Comptche; Covelo; Fort Bragg; Hopland; Laytonville; Leggett; Little River; Manchester; Mendocino; Philo; Point Arena; Potter Valley; Redwood Valley; Talmage; Ukiah; and Willits.
 The county is divided into nine (9) subdivisions.
 These nine (9) subdivisions vary sizably, and the most densely populated area is Ukiah.
-Ukiah is one-hundred-and-sixty (151) people per square mile excluding water areas.
-The least densely populated area is Covelo, which only has three (3) people per square mile.3
+Ukiah has 152 people per square mile excluding water areas.
+The least densely populated area is Covelo, which only has three people per square mile.